Undocumented Students

 Commitment

 Eastern Washington University is committed to building a community that celebrates and promotes the differences among all people.
-We promote a learning environment characterized by inclusiveness.
 We value the awareness and understanding of each other’s differences and similarities and strive to treat all with dignity and respect.

 EWU can’t provide legal counsel or advice on your situation.
-But, if you’re a prospective student, you can contact your EWU admissions advisor.
+If you’re a prospective student, you can contact your EWU admissions advisor for information about the ways your immigration status can impact residency and the admissions process.
 You admissions advisor may be able to help you find resources for your specific situation.
 They can also help you navigate the process of applying for admission and financial aid at EWU.

 Contact your admissions advisor